msse-2022-bootcamp/lessons/assignments.md

 [Create group blog repository](https://classroom.github.com/a/xUDnbu7A)

-Make sure that everyone in the group uses **exactly** the sa[me team name.
+Make sure that everyone in the group uses **exactly** the same team name.
 The link will create a shared repository for you which you should do pull requests against.
 You will only need to click the link once to make the assignment.

 ## Group Project Repositories